Skip to Content

 Dude Hack Exclusive Offers

-Reasons Why We Feel Text Reply Anxiety
+Reasons Why We Feel Tinder Reply Anxiety

 There are a number of reasons why we feel this way.
 And you should find solace in that.
-I know that mightn’t help right away, but seriously, knowing that a hell of a lot of other people feel this way due to actual psychological reasons might help you come to terms with it.
+I know that mightn’t help right away, but seriously, knowing that a lot of other people feel this way due to real psychological reasons might help you come to terms with it.
+Let me just add, if you are ever asking yourself whether or not you should send that follow-up message to your match just to be sure she has seen your message, don’t rush it.
+As you will find out soon, there are many reasons why she might not have written back yet—don’t ruin your chances by seeming needy.
+Remember, she might genuinely just be busy.
+Let’s run through some of the reasons you are feeling Tinder reply anxiety.

 Tinder Reply Anxiety | Is Your Match Ignoring Your Text?